 Founder & Editor-In-Chief

-Currently, Julianne is a graduate student at The New School pursuing a Master of Arts degree in Media Studies and a Certificate in Media Management.
-With each new project, Julianne tackles each challenge head-on to develop meaningful content.
+With a Master of Arts degree in Media Studies and a Certificate in Media Management from the The New School, Julianne tackles each challenge head-on to develop meaningful content.
 In her downtime, she loves to wander into independent bookstores and stationery shops.
 Julianne also loves to explore different neighborhoods, take photos, research new cultural venues, visit exhibits around the city, write poetry and essays, and maintain her fitness regimen (so that she can eat brunch, dinner, and desserts with no regrets).